 As a member of the House Armed Services Committee, I am involved daily with the oversight of our national defense, and I deeply appreciate and respect the sacrifices made by our brave servicemembers.

-As a member of the House Permanent Select Committee on Intelligence and the House Armed Services Committee, where I am proud to serve as Ranking Member of the Subcommittee on Intelligence, Emerging Threats and Capabilities and as a member of the Subcommittees on Strategic Forces and Seapower and Projection Forces I believe a strong national defense is critically important to protect our citizens from harm and to preserve the liberties we cherish.
+As a member of the House Permanent Select Committee on Intelligence and the House Armed Services Committee, where I am proud to serve as Ranking Member of the Subcommittee on Intelligence, Emerging Threats and Capabilities and as a member of the Subcommittees on Strategic Forces and Seapower and Projection Forces, I believe a strong national defense is critically important both to protect our citizens from harm and to preserve the liberties we cherish.
 Our brave men and women in uniform are the backbone of our armed forces, and I have consistently worked in Congress to provide them with the necessary resources to continue their record of excellent service.
 I have also fought to promote responsible national security policies that will keep our country safe and protect the rights we enjoy as Americans.